plebbit/plebbit-js/README.md

   latestPostCid: string, // the most recent post in the linked list of posts
   sortedPosts: {best: SortedComments[]}, // only preload page 1 sorted by 'best', might preload more later, should include some child comments and vote counts for each post
   sortedPostsCids: {[key: 'best' | 'new' | 'tophour'| 'topday' | 'topweek' | 'topmonth' | 'topyear' | 'topall']: SortedPostsCid}, // e.g. {best: 'Qm...', new: 'Qm...', etc.}
-  challengeTypes: ChallengeType[] // optional, only used for displaying on frontend, don't rely on it for challenge negotiation
+  challengeTypes: ChallengeType[], // optional, only used for displaying on frontend, don't rely on it for challenge negotiation
+  metrics: SubplebbitMetrics
+}
+SubplebbitMetrics {
+  hourActiveUserCount: number,
+  dayActiveUserCount: number,
+  weekActiveUserCount: number,
+  monthActiveUserCount: number,
+  yearActiveUserCount: number,
+  hourPostCount: number,
+  dayPostCount: number,
+  weekPostCount: number,
+  monthPostCount: number,
+  yearPostCount: number
 }
 ChallengeType {
   type: 'image' | 'text' | 'video' | 'audio' | 'html',